consp1racy/android-support-preference/README.md

 - Look into styling multi-pane header preferences

 ## Known issues
 - Doesn't work well with fragment headers.
 Use simple preference layout as much as possible.
-- Multilingual strings for Ringtone picker activity are not pulled yet.

 If you want Holo seek bar on Gingerbread, copy necessary resources from SDK to your project, define custom `Widget.Something.SeekBar` style and override `android:seekBarStyle` in your theme appropriately.